How to reduce plastic waste while travelling: 4 practical, tested ways (+ FAQs)

 - Reusable makeup remover pads – Instead of disposable wipes, bring washable pads that can be reused throughout your trip.

-📌 Did you know?
+Did you know?
 According to the Plastic Pollution Coalition, over 380 million tons of plastic are produced every year, much of it from single-use items like shampoo bottles and toothbrushes.

-4. Be mindful of hidden plastics
+3. Be mindful of hidden plastics

 Plastic isn’t always obvious – it lurks in unexpected places, from toiletries to souvenirs.
 Here’s how to avoid it:

 - Skip plastic-wrapped hotel toiletries – Use your own sustainable products instead.
+Or, if you do use them, take them home to finish them and then recycle.

 - Avoid single-use plastic souvenirs – Choose handmade, locally crafted gifts over mass-produced plastic trinkets.

-🌱 Pro tip: Research accommodations that offer refillable toiletries and plastic-free amenities before booking your stay.
+Tip: Research accommodations that offer refillable toiletries and plastic-free amenities before booking your stay.

 - Carry a small bag – Use it to collect your waste in – or even better, to pick up waste when you see it and dispose of it responsibly.